c0fec0de/git-ws/docs/manual/command-line-interface.rst

 .. include:: ../static/cli.manifest.create.txt
     :code: bash

 This command generates a new manifest file.
 The generated file comes with a lot of built-in documentation, hence, editing the file should be quite easy.
-Refer to :ref:`manifest` to learn more about the general structure of the manifest file.
+Refer to :ref:`manifest_manual` to learn more about the general structure of the manifest file.

 .. code-block:: bash